kritgrover/steganography/README.md

 ## Program in Action

+### Running program

 When Main.kt is run, the user sees the menu as shown in the picture below.

 <p align="center">
 <img src="images/readme/menu.png" alt="Menu">
 </p>

-User is prompted with questions like input image name, output image name, message and password for hiding.
+User is prompted with questions like input image path, output image path, message and password for hiding.
 IOErrors are handled.
+(Relative file referencing is required for input and output file destinations)

 <p align="center">
 <img src="images/readme/hide.png" alt="Hiding">